Thousands join anti-government protest in Moldova

 Shor, one of the main suspects in Moldova’s so-called ‘$1bn bank frauds’, fled the country in 2019.
 However, he still has a following within Moldova, and a recent poll showed that the Shor Party would take 15.5% of the votes if an election were held now.

-The protest took place just days after another opposition bloc, the Bloc of Socialists and Communists filed a no-confidence motion against the government.
+The protest took place just days after another opposition bloc, the Bloc of Socialists and Communists filed a no-confidence motion against the government, and the two appear to be coordinated.

-The motion has no chance of succeeding as Sandu’s PAS has over 51% of the votes in parliament.

-However, it reflects growing frustration in Moldova, which faces an increasing number of economic problems that will worsen if gas supplies are cut off by Gazprom.
+Neither the motion nor the street protests can realistically succeed in overthrowing the pro-EU authorities, given the PAS’ majority in parliament, but they will add to the tensions in Moldova that are likely to grow as utility companies start sending out higher energy bills during the colder months towards the winter.

 Moldova’s economy contracted for the second quarter in a row in Q2, when it edged down by 1.3 q/q, and the government recently revised its growth forecast for this year to zero.
-Meanwhile, annual inflation reached 34.3% in August.
+Meanwhile, annual inflation reached 34.3% in August, and the government has limited capacity to address the social impact.